 As indicated above, the Adviser Sub will be a wholly owned portfolio company of the Company.
 The Company is, and the Adviser Sub will be, directly or indirectly overseen by the Company's five-member Board of Directors (the "Board"), of whom three are not considered "interested persons" and two are considered interested persons of the Company within the meaning of Section 2(a)(19).
-In its capacity as the Board of the Adviser Sub's parent company, the Board will indirectly oversee the Adviser Sub.
-Among other things, the Board will monitor on at least a quarterly basis the Adviser Sub's financial performance, Managed Account (as defined below) performance, and the fair value determination of the Adviser Sub.
-Board members will not have a direct interest in the Adviser Sub as it will be an indirectly wholly owned portfolio company of the Company.
+In its capacity as the Board of the Advisers Sub's parent company, the Board will indirectly oversee the Adviser Sub.